LevkoBe/LevkoBe/README.md

 https://github.com/LevkoBe/TanksGame/assets/118983753/9b19883a-1db3-428c-90e8-cea0679d55d5

 ### Next, an assignment that I did with Ivan Solomatin in the first year of study in Kyiv School of Economics: misspelling corrector.
+(C#)

 The idea is simple: the user enters some text, the program works on it and gives suggestions for misspelled words.
 For doing this program needs some correct words, in my case, it's a SCOWL (Spell Checker Oriented Word List) with 168065 words in it.